enicaise/kodi-addon-project/script.program.mysqlassistant/README.md

 5. Decide whether to migrate your existing local SQLite data and pick the import options (watched status, resume points, etc.).
 6. Review the completion summary.
 The generated `advancedsettings.xml` is stored in Kodi's profile directory and will take effect on the next Kodi restart.

+## Packaging for Kodi

+1. Update the version number in `script.program.mysqlassistant/addon.xml` so Kodi can recognise the release.
+2. (Optional) Remove development artefacts you do not want to ship (e.g. docs, test data).
+Everything that remains inside `script.program.mysqlassistant/` will end up in the package.
+3. From the project root (the directory that contains `script.program.mysqlassistant/`), create the zip:
+   - PowerShell (Windows/macOS/Linux):
+     ```powershell
+     Compress-Archive -Path script.program.mysqlassistant -DestinationPath script.program.mysqlassistant-<version>.zip -Force
+     ```
+   - Bash / zip:
+     ```bash
+     zip -r script.program.mysqlassistant-<version>.zip script.program.mysqlassistant
+     ```
+   The resulting archive must contain a top-level folder named `script.program.mysqlassistant` with `addon.xml`, `resources/`, etc.
+4. Copy the generated `script.program.mysqlassistant-<version>.zip` to your Kodi device.
+5. In Kodi, go to **Settings → Add-ons → Install from zip file**, browse to the archive, and confirm.
+6. Restart Kodi after installation so the new `advancedsettings.xml` is picked up if you generated one during setup.

 ## Notes
 - The assistant creates the MySQL schemas if they do not already exist.
 - Migration skips tables that are missing in the MySQL target, allowing you to bootstrap an empty schema first by letting Kodi start once with the new settings.